slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 ### Authentication

-The LinuxHost Adapter requires passwordless SSH for all users which is most easily configured by establishing host-level trust.
-To enable hostbased authentication, first go to each backend resources and add public host keys from the OnDemand server to a file called `/etc/ssh/ssh_known_hosts` using the`ssh-keyscan` command.
+The LinuxHost Adapter requires passwordless SSH for all users.
+This is most easily configured by establishing host-level trust (hostbased authentication).
+First go to each backend cluster and add public host keys from the OnDemand server to a file called `/etc/ssh/ssh_known_hosts` using the`ssh-keyscan`.
+For more detailed information, see the links in [Prerequisites](##Prerequisites).

 ```bash
 ssh-keyscan [IP_ADDR] >> /etc/ssh/ssh_known_hosts
 ```

 Add an entry to `/etc/ssh/shosts.equiv` with the IP address of the OnDemand server.
-Then in the `/etc/ssh/sshd_config` file, change the following lines from:
+Then, in the `/etc/ssh/sshd_config` file, change the following lines from:

 ```bash